 Personal and real property taxes

-Property taxes are assessed on the local, not state, level.
+Property taxes are assessed at the local, not state, level.
 The property tax estimator can give you an idea of your upcoming bill.

 Michigan taxpayers with tangible personal property on Dec.
 31 must file a personal property statement with the local municipality or township assessor of the jurisdiction where the property is located as of that date.
 The return must be filed by Feb.
 20 of the tax year or sooner in some jurisdictions requiring the filing by an earlier date.